securesign/rhtas-console/README.md

 make generate-openapi
 ```

-This generates Go types such as `RekorEntry`, `SignArtifactRequest`, `VerifyArtifactResponse`, and others.
+This generates Go types such as `RekorEntry`, `VerifyArtifactResponse`, and others.